Sumatra holiday part 1: Adventures with the apes

 |Breakfast by the river - morning after the storm|

 |Storm!
 The river 2 meters higher than before...|

-It was a simple tropical storm, one we are used to in Singapore, but deep in the jungle we were sill in awe.
-Not long ago flash floods caused by illegal logging upstream had swept away most of Bukit Lawang village – a story that makes us firmly aware of the brutal forces that get unleashed when we humans interfere with nature.
+It was a simple tropical storm, one like we are used to at home in Singapore, but deep in the jungle, under the sagging cloth of our tent roof, we were very much in awe, and a tiny bit of fear.
+And not without reason: not long ago flash floods caused by illegal logging upstream had swept away most of Bukit Lawang village – a story that makes us firmly aware of the brutal forces that get unleashed when we humans interfere with nature.
 We sat in our mostly-dry shelter munching snacks and drinking sweet hot tea and kept our fingers crossed it would eventually stop – if the river would not calm down we would it be able to tube down it the morning after.
-Thankfully we woke up to yet another beautiful day and we swiftly tubed back to a day of relaxing in the village.
+Thankfully we woke up to yet another beautiful day and we floated down the river back to the village.